• Skip to main content

 Interstellar Cinderella by Deborah Underwood is a fun outer space take on the classic fairy tale with a twist.
 Cinderella fixes rockets and helps the prince out of a jam when his space craft has mechanical trouble.

 There's Nothing to Do on Mars by Chris Gall.
-After Davey and his family move to Mars, he begins to complain of boredom.
-His parents instruct him to simply, "Go out and play."
+After Davey and his family move to Mars, Davey complains of boredom.
+His parents instruct him to, "Go out and play."
 So Davey and his robotic dog, Polaris, go out on his scooter, meet some aliens, build a fort and dig for treasure.
 I really liked that this book wove a lot of of nonfiction information about the conditions on Mars into a science fiction picture book.

-Oh No!: Or How My Science Project Destroyed the World by Mac Barnett has become one of the all-time classic science fiction picture books for kids.
+Oh No!: Or How My Science Project Destroyed the World by Mac Barnett has become a classic science fiction picture books for kids.
 If your child is a budding scientist or loves inventing things, he or she will enjoy the mayhem that ensues when a science fair project turns out a bit too good.
 The illustrations depicting the epic battle for control evoke Japanese B movies and superhero comics.
-Funny, clever and engaging this is sci-fi at its best and it's only the girl's scientific genius which can save the day.
-Be sure to read what happens next in Oh No!
-Not Again!: (Or How I Built a Time Machine to save History) (Or at Least My History Grade).
+Funny, clever and engaging, this is sci-fi at its best and it's only the girl's scientific genius which can save the day.

 Company's Coming by Arthur Yorinks.
 When aliens land in suburbia, it's important to remember your manners!
 It's also good to have spaghetti and meatballs on hand and not to be too hasty about calling the FBI.
 The story has a nice message about refraining from prejudging others.
 Be sure to read the sequel, Company's Going.